Safe Online Bid Optimization with Return on Investment and Budget Constraints: Online Learning Problem Formulation

-We focus on the customary case in which $n_j(\cdot)$ and $c_j(\cdot)$ are unknown functions whose values need to be estimated online.
+We focus on the case in which $n_j(\cdot)$ and $c_j(\cdot)$ in Equations~(\ref{formulation:objectivefunction})-(\ref{formulation:budgetconstraint}) are unknown functions whose values need to be estimated online.
+This goal is achieved using noisy realizations:

+obtained setting the bid $\bi_{j,t}$ on the $j$-th subcampaign at time $h$, where $\zeta_n$ and $\zeta_c$ are Gaussian zero-mean noise with variance $\sigma_n^2 \in \mathbb{R}^+$ and $\sigma_c^2 \in \mathbb{R}^+$, respectively.
 Our problem can be naturally modeled as a multi-armed bandit where the available \emph{arms} are the different values of the bid $\bi_{j,t} \in X_j$ satisfying the combinatorial constraints of the optimization problem.\footnote{ Here, we assume that the value per click $v_j$ is known.
-In the case it is unknown, we point an interested reader to~\citet{nuara2018combinatorial} for details.} A \emph{super-arm} is an arm profile specifying one bid per subcampaign.
-A \emph{learning policy} $\mathfrak{U}$ solving such a problem is an algorithm returning, for every round $t$, a set of bid $\left\{ \realbi_{j,t} \right\}_{j=1}^N$.
-Policy $\mathfrak{U}$ can only use estimates of the unknown number-of-click and cost functions built during the learning process.
-Therefore, the solutions returned by policy $\mathfrak{U}$ may not be optimal and/or violate Constraints~\eqref{formulation:roiconstraint} and~\eqref{formulation:budgetconstraint} when evaluated with the true values.
-Notice that, even if this setting is closely related to the one studied by~\citet{badanidiyuru2013bandits}, the specific non-matroidal nature of the constraints does not allow to cast the bid allocation problem above into the bandit-with-knapsack framework.
+Refer to~\citet{nuara2018combinatorial} to deal the case in which $v_j$ is unknown.} More specifically, our goal is to design a \emph{learning policy} $\mathfrak{U}$ returning, at every round $t$, a \emph{super-arm} $\left\{ \realbi_{j,t} \right\}_{j=1}^N$, i.e., an arm profile specifying one bid per subcampaign.
+Since the policy $\mathfrak{U}$ can only use estimates of the unknown number-of-click and cost functions built using past realizations $\tilde{n}_{j,h}(\bi_{j,t})$ and $\tilde{c}_{j,h}(\bi_{j,t})$ with $h < t$, the solutions returned by policy $\mathfrak{U}$ may not be optimal and/or violate Constraints~(\ref{formulation:roiconstraint}) and~(\ref{formulation:budgetconstraint}) when evaluated with the true values.
+Therefore, we must design $\mathfrak{U}$ so that the violations occur only for a limited number of rounds over the time horizon $T$.

-We are interested in evaluating learning policies $\mathfrak{U}$ in terms of both loss of revenue (a.k.a.~pseudo-regret) and violation of the ROI and budget constraints.
-The pseudo-regret and safety of a learning policy $\mathfrak{U}$ are defined as follows. \begin{restatable}[Learning policy pseudo-regret]{defi}{regret} Given a learning policy $\mathfrak{U}$, we define the \emph{pseudo-regret} as:
+We are interested in evaluating learning policies $\mathfrak{U}$ in terms of revenue losses (a.k.a.~pseudo-regret) and safety regarding ROI and budget constraints violations. \begin{restatable}[Learning policy pseudo-regret]{defi}{regret} Given a learning policy $\mathfrak{U}$, the \emph{pseudo-regret} is: